Understanding how your well pressure tank works and checking it are essential to maintain your water pressure.

 Your well pressure tank can lose pressure for a few different reasons.

 If you use a lot of water and the tank doesn’t have time to refill, the pressure will drop.
-You might have a pump that’s too small to keep up with the amount of water you use if it happens often.
+If this happens often, it means that you probably have a pump that’s too small to keep up with the amount of water you use.

-A leak in the tank or any of its valves will cause the tank to lose pressure, and a ruptured bladder in a bladder tank system will cause it, too.
+Leaks are another reason for low pressure.
+A leak in the tank or any of its valves will cause the tank to lose pressure, just like a ruptured bladder in a bladder tank system will.

-Sometimes a dirty supply pipe coming from the tank will cause the water pressure in the home to drop, though the tank pressure is normal.
+Sometimes a dirty supply pipe coming from the tank can cause the water pressure in the home to drop because less water will be passing through, even when the tank pressure is normal.

 What Happens if Well Pressure Tank is Too Low?

-If your well pressure tank pressure setting is too low, water will come through your pipes more slowly with less pressure behind it.
+If your well pressure tank pressure setting is too low, water will flow through your pipes more slowly, as there will be less pressure behind it.

-Appliances that use water will take a long time to fill up, and the water coming from faucets, taps, and showerheads will come out slower, sometimes at a trickle.
+Appliances that use water will take a longer time to fill up, and the water coming from faucets, taps, and showerheads will flow slowly, sometimes at a trickle.

-Adjusting the cut-in psi of the tank will also raise the pressure in the tank and provide higher water pressure into your home.
+Adjusting the cut-in psi of the tank will raise the pressure in the tank and provide higher water pressure for your home.

-A tank that continually loses pressure could be from a ruptured or leaking bladder in a bladder pressure tank because it will stretch too far as too much water enters the tank.
-Pipe leaks can also reduce the pressure.
+However, if the tank loses pressure repeatedly, it could be due to a ruptured or leaking bladder in a bladder pressure tank.
+This will cause the bladder to stretch too far as too much water enters the tank.
+Pipe leaks can also reduce pressure.

 What Happens if Well Pressure Tank is Too High?

 If the pressure in your well tank is too high, it can cause the pump to cycle on and off rapidly.
-The high pressure can rupture valves like the Schrader valve.
+The high pressure can rupture valves such as the Schrader valve.

 Press the pin in the center of the Schrader valve to release air for one to two seconds.
 Measure again, and repeat until the pressure is at the right level.